 Vultr Cloud Compute (8 GB, 4 Cores) vs. Vultr High Performance AMD (4 GB, 2 Cores)

-Fresh benchmarks coming at ya.
+Same showdown, different day.
 Today I've spun up some brand new instance from Vultr and ran some benchmarks.
-Each instance was spun up with Ubuntu 24.04 LTS x64 and were created in or around the New York / New Jersey area.
-Without further ado, here's the results.
+Each instance was running Ubuntu 24.04 LTS x64 and all resided in or around the New York / New Jersey area.
+Time to see who showed up today.

 Overview